mpampuch/pytorch-notes/README.md

 Here in this example `torchmetrics.Accuracy` returned `torchmetrics.classification.MulticlassAccuracy`.
 This function takes two inputs:
 - `preds (Tensor)`: An `int` tensor of shape `(N, ...)` or `float` tensor of shape `(N, C, ...)`.
-    - If preds is a floating point we `apply torch.argmax` along the `C` dimension to automatically convert probabilities/logits into an `int` tensor.
+    - If preds is a floating point the function applies `torch.argmax` along the `C` dimension to automatically convert probabilities/logits into an `int` tensor.

 - `target` (Tensor): An `int` tensor of shape `(N, ...)`